 "Today, I met with several classes you spoke to yesterday.
 They all talked about your 'seed' imagery, 'strong feeling' and 'throwing the stick' requirements for a good story.
 You do a fabulous presentation that stays with the kids." -- Barbara Shostal, Librarian, Hunter College Elementary School

 I do school visits in the New York City area and farther afield.
 Contact info is at the bottom of the page.
-Below, I describe three basic presentations, but really -- it's all flexible, depending on your school, its population, and what books you want your students reading before I arrive!
+Below, I describe four basic presentations, but really -- it's all flexible, depending on your school, its population, and what books you want your students reading before I arrive!

 CHAPTER BOOKS: STORYTELLERS' CRAFT (library or auditorium), for K-5.
 This is the presentation I'm most often asked to do on school visits.
 It's a slideshow presentation about my writing process that empowers students by giving them storytelling techniques they can use in their own work.
 It can focus on Toys Go Out, Invisible Inkling, or Upside-down Magic.
 I don't read aloud from my books but instead focus on how stories begin with a seed idea and develop over multiple revisions.
 I discuss the elements of strong storytelling: emotion, problems, action, and so on.

 CHAPTER BOOKS: FAIRY TALE EMPOWERMENT (library or auditorium), for grades 3-5.
 A slideshow presentation about the history of fairy tales and "Snow White" in particular, including the development of my book, Brave Red, Smart Frog, and leading into discussion of the history of magical stories and my series with Sarah Mlynowski and Lauren Myracle, Upside-Down Magic.
 I read aloud a short passage, but mostly I empower kids to self-identify as story experts and to understand themselves as repositories of narratives that they can re-tell and reimagine.